Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What legal protections are available to unregistered trademarks?

-The Trademarks Act provides unregistered trademark protection through use if the mark has become well known for specific goods or services as a party’s trademark (use-acquired rights).
+The Trademarks Act provides unregistered trademark protection through use if a significant portion of the relevant consumers perceive goods designated by the mark as originating from a particular undertaking (use-acquired rights).

 How are rights in unregistered marks established?